Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

     1. Are my username & password recognised?

-    2. Are there alerts for when I enter incorrect data?
+    2. Are there alerts when I enter incorrect data?

-    3. Is there feedback when i've successfully signed in?
+    3. Is there feedback when I've successfully signed in?

 6. Be able to Create, Read, Update & Delete my data.